Skip to main content

 Supervisors: Dr Vincent Caudrelier

-the Faddeev-Reshetikhin model and recently introduced deformed sigma/Gross-Neveu models as particular cases, etc. Possible tools of investigation can include discretisation of the path integral, as in Feynman's original work, or equivariant localisation techniques.
+the Faddeev-Reshetikhin model and recently introduced deformed sigma/Gross-Neveu models as particular cases, etc. Possible tools of investigation can include discretisation of the path integral, as in Feynman's original work, or equivariant localisation techniques which have proved powerful in the exact computation of the partition function in certain (supersymetric) gauge theories.
 An alternative and complementary direction would be to develop covariant canonical quantisation based on results obtained by the supervisor on covariant Poisson brackets and classical r-matrix structures.
 Comparison with, as well as guidance from, the well-established theory of the quantum Yang-Baxter equation and quantum groups will be important components of the project.

 Quantum Variational Principle and Discrete Integrable Systems